mork-optimization/mork/docs/features/compare.md

 }
 ```

+!!! tip

-If there are multiple reference results for the given instance (for example, when there are multiple previous works using different approaches), we can just extend several times the class `ReferenceResultProvider` as long as the `getProviderName()` method does not collide between implementations.
+    If there are multiple reference results for the given instance (for example, when there are multiple previous works using different approaches), we can just extend several times the class `ReferenceResultProvider` as long as the `getProviderName()` method returns an unique value in each implementation.